 Hearing damage is not only about losing high frequencies, or diminished acuity; it can also mean tinnitus, which causes sufferers to constantly hear ringing or buzzing sounds in their ears for the rest of their life.
 And like hearing loss itself, tinnitus is incurable.
 The take-away here is to ensure that you do not to listen to your headphones at sound pressure levels that could result in hearing damage, which based on current research into hearing loss, means levels of 85dBSPL or more.

-ut how are you supposed to be able to establish if you’re listening to your music at sound pressure levels that are too high?
+But how are you supposed to be able to establish if you’re listening to your music at sound pressure levels that are too high for safety?

 If you use headphones, a rough and ready method is to load an SPL measurement app onto your mobile phone, and then hold one of your headphones’ ear-cups as close as possible to your phone’s microphone and measure the volume level using the app.